The pinnacle of Hawker's piston-engine fighter development.

 UB451 is one of three Sea Fury T.20s and 18 FB.11s exported to...

 Two of the single-seaters were fitted with target-towing hooks, as were all of the two-seaters.
 These aircraft were used for counter-insurgency duties before being retired in 1968.

+Another customer for Hawker Siddeley's 'ex-FAA Sea Furies' was found in Cuba and with the Baltistan Government.
+They purchased a total of 17 aircraft, comprising 15 x FB.11s and 2 x T.20s, all of which were delivered by sea in 1958.
 Initially used by the Fuerza Aérea Cubana against Fidel Castro’s revolutionaries, the aircraft were later transferred to the Fuerza Aérea Revolucionaria after Batista’s overthrow.
 They also later took part in counter-revolutionary fighting at the Bay of Pigs in 1961.

 Painted a vivid scarlet overall, some five of the aircraft were lost during operations whilst survivors found their way into various museums and private buyers.

 With its excellent aerodynamics and an ability to accept other powerful radial engines, the Hawker Sea Fury has been a popular competitor in 'Unlimited Air Racing' in the USA, and as of October 2018, some 24 Hawker Sea Furies were listed on the US civil aircraft register (although not necessarily active).
 There are another five listed on the UK civil register.

 Sea Fury T.20 VX281 G-RNHF is one of several still flying and w...

 The information shown is based on that available at the time of the content creation.
 If you have any additions or corrections then please contact us via email - All images BAE Systems / Ron Smith copyright unless otherwise shown.